Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: PCUT for the Kondo-necklace (KN) model

-The one magnon dispersion can be obtained using PCUT approach.
-A magnon is created by exciting a singlet dimer to a triplet in the Kondo-singlet ground state.
-We show the one magnon state by $|j\rangle = \mid s,s, \cdots ,t_j, \cdots, s \rangle $ where the singlet dimer at position $j$ has been replaced by a triplet state.
+The one-magnon dispersion can be obtained using PCUT.
+The lowest excited energy is created by exciting a singlet dimer to a triplet in the ground state of Kondo-singlet.
+Let us represent the one-triplet state by $\vert j \rangle = | s,s, \cdots ,t_j, \cdots, s \rangle $, where the singlet dimer at position $j$ has been replaced by a triplet state.
 Among the three states in the triplet set ($t^{\pm}, t^0$), the energy of $t^{\pm}$ is lower than $t^0$.
-Thus we choose either $t^+$ or $t^-$ for constructing the one magnon state.
-The Hamiltonian conserves the number of triplets, so all states with a single triplet have the same energy.
-Therefore, the linear combination of all one magnon states at different positions is defined as the elementary excited state which is represented by $|\mathbf{k}\rangle$ for a $d$-dimensional hypercubic periodic lattice,
+Thus we choose either $t^+$ or $t^-$ for constructing the one-triplet state.
+By virtue of $[H_{\mathrm{eff}}, Q]=0$, the effective Hamiltonian conserves the number of triplets.
+Indeed, in the one-particle sector the local excitation (triplet) propagates through the lattice.
+The one-triplet states $\vert j \rangle$ are used to build a basis for the one-particle sector.
+Since the Hamiltonian conserves the number of triplets, all states with a single triplet have the same energy.
+Hence, the linear combination of all one-triplet states at different positions is an elementary excited state represented by $|\mathbf{k}\rangle$ (a magnon for a $d$-dimensional hypercubic periodic lattice)

-The dispersion of the magnon spectrum is calculated by the following equation
+The dispersion of the magnon spectrum is calculated by the following equation:

-Due to the existence of a triplet dimer in the excited state, the amount of calculation of Eq. (\ref{c27}) increases dramatically for the $4$th order of perturbation.
-Therefore, we had to restrict our calculation to the $3$rd order of perturbation for the one magnon spectrum.
-The magnon dispersion of the one dimensional model is expressed by the following relation with $\eta_x=\eta_y=1$, \begin{widetext}
+Due to the existence of a triplet dimer in the excited state, the calculation of Eq. (\ref{c27}) increases dramatically for the $4$th order of perturbation.
+Thus we restricted our calculation to the $3$rd order of perturbation for the one-magnon spectrum.
+The magnon dispersion of the one-dimensional model is expressed by the following relation (with $\eta_x=\eta_y=1$): \begin{widetext}